JazzXHiro/Obsidian/1 - Rough Notes/Temp.md

 	- You switch with a god damn inventory item
 	- When u use the stone
 		- The stone decides the class level fight based on player's progression(Early/Mid/End)
+			- The stone also prompts the player at the end of the class level fight whether he wants to reset the skill tree or not.
-		- it checks if the player has already unlocked the class via the class level fight
+		- it checks if the player has already unlocked the class via the class level fight.
-			- if not teleport the character to the level
+			- if not teleport the character to the level.

 - Sub class
 			- Holy | Unholy | Fire | Ice | Poison